TimRudy/ice-chips-verilog/docs/validation-scheme.md

 The concluding point is that Automation, which is code-generation, creates these files.

 A template or skeleton is created.
-I/O definitions make up a header, and wiring makes up a footer, essentially, as seen in the example 7485.
+I/O definitions make up a header, and wiring makes up a footer, as seen in the example 7485.
 Logic code forms the guts of the file.

 #### File content and structure:

-- The .v and .ice files are intimately related by the fact they perform the same functionality, contain the same code, and are tied together by their I/O specs (these do differ, and need to be made to match);
+- The .v and .ice files are intimately related by the fact they perform the same functionality, contain the same code, and are tied together by their I/O specs (I/O textual details differ);

 - The non-identical segments are declarative code only, constituting wrappers;

 - The wrappers are basically wiring; for example, one wiring function is to collate scalar elements into vectors.
-On the LHS, vectors are part of the abstraction and are implicit - on the RHS, vectors are constructed: the abstract from the concrete;
+On the LHS, vectors are part of the abstraction and are implicit.
+On the RHS, vectors are constructed: the abstract from the concrete;

 - Abstractions are used in the logic code; they're what makes the code identical.